 These include Ascaris lumbricoides, commonly known as human giant roundworm; Strongyloides stercoralis, commonly known as human ...
 However, Ascaris lumbricoides, Strongyloides stercoralis and Enterobius vermicularis are not considered suitable for ...
 Hookworms have been linked to reduced risk of developing asthma, while Ascaris lumbricoides (roundworm infection) was ...
 Similarly, Hymenolepis nana, Trichuris trichiura, Ascaris lumbricoides, Strongyloides stercoralis, Enterobius vermicularis, and ...

 It is also used to treat Ascaris lumbricoides (roundworms).
-Diatrizoate may not actually kill Ascaris, but instead it promotes ... shifting of fluid in the bowel lumen[clarify], so may relieve intestinal obstruction caused by impacted Ascaris.
-Diatrizoate is ...
+Diatrizoate may not actually kill Ascaris, but instead it promotes ... so may relieve intestinal obstruction caused by impacted Ascaris.
+Diatrizoate is used in suspected intestinal perforation, ...

 Anthelminthic efficacy of traditional herbs on Ascaris lumbricoides.
 J Egypt Soc Parasitol.
 2002; 32(3):893-900.
 Habluetzel A, ...